History of syphilis: Tuskegee and Guatemala studies

 One of the most infamous United States cases of questionable medical ethics in the 20th century was the Tuskegee syphilis study.
 The study took place in Tuskegee, Alabama, and was supported by the U.S. Public Health Service (PHS) in partnership with the Tuskegee Institute.
 The study began in 1932, when syphilis was a widespread problem and there was no safe and effective treatment.
 The study was designed to measure the progression of untreated syphilis.
 By 1947, penicillin had been shown to be an effective cure for early syphilis and was becoming widely used to treat the disease.
 Its use in later syphilis, however, was still unclear.
 Study directors continued the study and did not offer the participants treatment with penicillin.
 This is debated, and some have found that penicillin was given to many of the subjects.

 In the 1960s, Peter Buxtun sent a letter to the CDC, who controlled the study, expressing concern about the ethics of letting hundreds of black men die of a disease that could be cured.
 The CDC asserted that it needed to continue the study until all of the men had died.
 In 1972, Buxtun went to the mainstream press, causing a public outcry.
 As a result, the program was terminated, a lawsuit brought those affected nine million dollars, and Congress created a commission empowered to write regulations to deter such abuses from occurring in the future.

 On 16 May 1997, thanks to the efforts of the Tuskegee Syphilis Study Legacy Committee formed in 1994, survivors of the study were invited to the White House to be present when President Bill Clinton apologized on behalf of the United States government for the study.

 Syphilis experiments were also carried out in Guatemala from 1946 to 1948.
 They were United States-sponsored human experiments, conducted during the government of Juan José Arévalo with the cooperation of some Guatemalan health ministries and officials.
-Doctors infected soldiers, prisoners, and mental patientaswith syphilis and other sexually transmitted diseases, without the informed consent of the subjects, and then treated them with antibiotics.
+Doctors infected soldiers, prisoners, and mental patients with syphilis and other sexually transmitted diseases, without the informed consent of the subjects, and then treated them with antibiotics.
 In October 2010, the U.S. formally apologized to Guatemala for conducting these experiments.